obdev/WebYep/README.md

 * Freeway & RapidWeaver plugins are available plus code snippets for manual insertion into HTML.
 A Dreamweaver plugin is on the cards!!

-So whats new in version 3.0.3 release?
+So whats new in version 3.0.3 release I hear you ask?
 ============================

 1. A lot!!!!